ProjectSerenity/firefly/tools/ruse/spec/grammar.md

 The `func` statement is a list containing three or more elements.
 The first element is the identifier `func`.
 The second element is a list specifying the function's name and type signature.
 The remaining elements comprise the function body.
 These are executed when the function executes.

-The function name and signature is a list consisting of an identifier (to which the function is bound), zero or more lists of two identifiers (specifying the function's parameters), and an optional identifier (specifying the function's return type).
+The function name and signature is a list consisting of an identifier (to which the function is bound), zero or more lists of two identifiers (specifying the function's parameters), and zero or more identifiers (specifying the function's return types).

 The set of annotations supported on a `func` statement is: